AIGCEra/.github/document/WebBrowserRuntimeState.md

 <h1 align=center>Web Browser Runtime State</h1>
 <h2>
-  <p>If there is a web page "appname.html" in the host folder of the <i>Desktop Application</i>, WebRuntime will make the Desktop Application run in <i>the Web Browser Mode</i>.
-Here, appname is the executable file name of the Desktop Application.</p>
+  <p>If the web page "appname.html" exists in the host folder of the Desktop Application, and the web page "appname.app.html" does not exist, WebRuntime will make the Desktop Application run in the <i>Web Browser Mode</i>.
+Here, appname is the executable name of the desktop application.</p>
 </h2>